MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall.md

 > [!div class="checklist"]

+> - Regularly review and optimize firewall rules.
+> - Plan network rule requirements and opportunities to summarize IP ranges and URLs list.
+> - Plan network rule requirements and opportunities to summarize IP ranges.
-> - Determine your SNAT port requirements and if you should deploy a NAT gateway.
+> - Assess your SNAT port requirements.
 > - Plan load tests to test auto-scale performance in your environment.
-> - Plan network rule requirements and opportunities to summarize IP ranges.
+> - Do not enable diagnostic tools if not required.

 ### Recommendations